 “I’ve fought a lot of women and have never felt the strength that I felt in a fight as I did that night.
 I can’t answer whether it’s because she was born a man or not because I’m not a doctor.
 I can only say, I’ve never felt so overpowered ever in my life and I am an abnormally strong female in my own right… I still disagree with Fox fighting.
 Any other job or career, I say have a go at it, but when it comes to a combat sport I think it just isn’t fair.” – Tamikka Brentssaid in an interview after the fight.

 Ashley McGuire, the author of Sex Scandal on the whole Fallon Fox drama: “The Drive to Abolish Male and Female, said: Twenty years ago if a man hit a woman so hard that he sent her to the hospital, he’d be in prison.
 Now he can get paid for it.”

 In the video below, McGuire explains that the idea that gender is a personal choice is very ANTI-WOMEN and ANTI-SCIENTIFIC.

 “That’s because the men-and-women-are-the-same argument invariably leads women to be judged against a male standard.
 Or, to put it another way, to be more of a woman, a woman has to be more like a man….”

 “For the tiny percentage of people who experience gender dysphoria, we should have nothing but compassion.
 We should do everything we can to help them and protect their dignity, but we don’t need to overturn biologically defined sex differences to do so.”

-Among many comments on this fight, there is a very interesting one:
+Among many comments on this fight, this is a very interesting one:

 Overall, I have found the martial arts community to be very welcoming to people of all genders and backgrounds.
-There are plenty of girls-only classes, women’s BJJ gis, and at the end of the day when it comes to training on the mats most partners are concerned with one thing and one thing only: are you a good person.
+There are plenty of girls-only classes wearing women’s BJJ gis no matter their psychological wishes.
+At the end of the day when it comes to training on the mats most partners are concerned with one thing and one thing only – are you a good person or not.